kawaicheung/book-on-naming-things/manuscript/Ch_AlleviatingAwkwardness.md

 ```

 Better.
 But the method call still feels strange.
-It's odd to me that the standard cancellation case (canceling immediately) accepts the `false` parameter.
-Passing in `false` for the default feels odd -- it's as if I have to suppress something to perform the default action.
+The standard cancellation case (canceling immediately) accepts the `false` parameter.
+Passing in `false` as the default just feels odd -- it's as if I have to suppress something to perform the default action.

 I can get around this pretty quickly though.
 Since I'm working with a boolean parameter, I can simply flip the name of the option around so that the standard case passes in `true` and update my code accordingly.
 I swap the `cancel_at_period_end` parameter, with `cancel_now`.
-And Voila!
+And voilà!

 ```C#